 I have been using Thunderbird for the last 2 years and my configuration has always worked well even through the transition of switching from Windows to Linux.
 I have never had any trouble when updating versions of Firefox so I thought that I wouldn’t have many problems with Thunderbird either.
 Was it as plain sailing as what I originally thought?

 I recently updated to latest version of Linux Mint 8 and after installing Aptana, my favourite IDE, I noticed that my mouse buttons would not work when trying to click buttons.
 I tried re-installing the software and trying eclipse but it still didn’t work.
-I turned to my trusted friend Google for the problem and I came across this post Problems with Eclipse buttons in Ubuntu 9.10 ,which is a shell script to solve a gtk bug.
+I found a shell script on Google to solve a gtk bug, unfortunately the link is now dead but luckily I added the code below.
 I have eclipse installed in my home folder under .eclipse.
 Here is a little tutorial on how you write that script.

 The browser is one of the most used pieces of software used today and believe me there is nothing worse than losing all of your data if your computer suddenly crashes or your data becomes corrupted.
 There are tools that will backup your Firefox profiles for you but this can be time consuming.
 I use a method will backup the entire folder with everything in it from passwords, extensions to favourites and its so simple anyone can do it.
 I will show you how to do this in Windows XP, Vista, Windows 7 and also Linux Mint.